‘Dancing With The Stars: Juniors’ Shocks Viewers With Twist As Finale Approaches

-Next weekend the first season of Dancing With The Stars: Juniors airs its finale, and the show managed to shock viewers with a huge twist.
+Next weekend the first season of Dancing with the Stars: Juniors airs its finale, and the show managed to shock viewers with a huge twist.

 Just four teams remain — Ariana Greenblatt with Artyon Celestine, mentored by Brandon Armstrong; Mackenzie Ziegler with Sage Rosen, mentored by Gleb Savchenko; Miles Brown with Rylee Arnold, mentored by Lindsay Arnold; and Sky Brown with JT Church, mentored by Alan Bersten.
 People reported that the hosts of the show Jordan Fisher and Frankie Muniz surprised them with announcing that all four remaining groups will be in the show’s finale instead of sending a team home as expected.